 - 1. You are required to produce ONE artwork in the practical discipline that you have chosen this year. - 2.
 You may present your artwork as a single piece or possibly in the form of a diptych, triptych or a series of works that read as one artwork. - 3.
 You may NOT take the artwork out of the examination venue.
 This is regarded as an examination irregularity. - 4.
-You may discuss the question paper with your Visual Arts teacher PRIOR to starting the final artwork. - 5.
+You have to discuss the question paper with your Visual Arts teacher PRIOR to starting the final artwork. - 5.
 There are no restrictions on size, but the artwork must be manageable and durable in terms of transportation to the examination centre, if required by the province. - 6.
 Remember the importance of the elements and principles of art, such as line, shape, colour, texture, space, rhythm, balance, harmony, proportion and composition. - 7.
 There are no specific prescriptions regarding the style of the work.
 It may be naturalistic, expressionistic, decorative, etc. - 8.
 Select imaginative subject matter, themes, symbols and metaphors to create an expressive, emotional, conceptual or perceptual artwork. - 9.
-You may incorporate other media to create mixed-media work in any of the practical disciplines.
+You may incorporate other media to create mixed-media work in any of the practical disciplines. - 10.
+Continue working and annotating in your sourcebook up until the end of the 24-hour examination, which will allow for final changes and ideas.
+The process is important as it will allow you to explain and record your success and shortcomings during the examination.